sdc-china/IDA-doc/_posts/2018-01-15-installation-ida-repacking.md

 *  **engineConfig.retryTimes** :  retry the failed command by the given times
 *  **engineConfig.retryInterval** : the interval time  between the retry.The default is 3 seconds
 *  **engineConfig.dataDir** :  Temp folder to keep resouces like screenshot,checkstyle,twx etc
+*  **engineConfig.headless** :  defaut false,if you set true means it run  headless UI on selenium grid
 *  **smtp.host** : SMTP host
 *  **smtp.port** : SMTP port
 *  **email.from** : Sender Email address